aosabook/500lines/image-filters/image-filters.markdown

 I left this project for years, distracted by work, life, travel, talks.
-Eventually I returned to it, figured out how to calculate the dominant color, and finally [finished my visualization](http://www.catehuston.com/blog/2013/09/02/visualising-a-photo-series/).
+Eventually I returned to it, figured out how to calculate the dominant color, and [finished my visualization](http://www.catehuston.com/blog/2013/09/02/visualising-a-photo-series/).
-And that is when I discovered that this idea wasn’t, in fact, brilliant.
+That is when I discovered that this idea wasn’t, in fact, brilliant.
 The progression wasn’t as clear as I hoped, the dominant color extracted wasn’t generally the most appealing shade, the creation took a long time (a couple of seconds per image), and it took hundreds of images to make